12 Children’s Books to Teach Letter Writing to Kids

 This post may contain affiliate links.

 Want to teach your kids how to write a letter?
-Start by reading children’s books mentor texts filled with letter writing and use them as examples!
+Start by reading children’s books picture mentor texts filled with letter writing, and use them as examples!

 Mentor texts like these children’s books provide excellent examples and ideas for teaching the format of letter writing as well as voice (tone) and organization.

-Read the books on this list of children’s books that model letter writing for kids — and make letter writing fun to learn!
+Read the epistolary books on this list of children’s books that model letter writing for kids — and make letter writing fun!
+Kids will enjoy the stories and learn about writing letters.

 Children’s Books to Teach Letter Writing to Kids